 (Dec 1, 1798, Jane to Cass, Brabourne Letter 12).

-So Mrs. Austen wouldn’t have been able to attend the birth regardless and the stress of knowing the birth of her grandchild was underway would likely have made her condition worse, especially considering the events of the previous year in which Mrs. James Austen almost died, check out the pregnancy post for more on that.
+Mrs Austen wouldn’t have been able to attend the birth regardless and the stress of knowing the birth of her grandchild was underway would likely have made her condition worse, especially considering the events of the previous year in which Mrs James Austen almost died, check out the chapter on pregnancy for more on that.

-However, it is possible Mrs. Austen had begun to leave off attending births, as in 1807 when they were living with Mrs. Frank Austen during her first pregnancy, Mrs. James Austen invited Jane to come stay at Steventon ( Mr. and Mrs. James Austen had taken over the Steventon living when Mr. Austen retired) and then invited Mrs. Austen to stay during Mary’s confinement:
+However, it is possible Mrs Austen had begun to leave off attending births, as in 1807 when Jane, Cassandra and their mother were living with Mrs Frank Austen during her first pregnancy, Mrs James Austen invited Jane to come to stay at Steventon (Mr and Mrs James Austen had taken over the Steventon living when Mr Austen retired) and then invited Mrs Austen to stay during Mrs Frank Austen’s confinement:

 (Jan 7, 1807, Jane to Cass, Brabourne Letter 36)

-In a departure from previous centuries, in which upper class confinement might be for weeks or months prior to childbirth (and in a darkened padded cell).
-In the Georgian era, based on surviving letters, many women didn’t start their confinements until labor pain began (Lewis, 1986).
-And the term confinement applied to any illness that kept a person in their room or bed, including for a man, for example, in a letter by a relative of Mrs. Austen:
+In a departure from previous centuries, in which upper-class confinement might be for weeks or months prior to childbirth (and in a darkened padded cell).
+In the Georgian era, based on surviving letters, many women didn’t start their confinements until labour pain began (Lewis, 1986).
+The term “confinement” applied to any illness that kept a person in their room or bed, including for a man, for example, in a letter by a relative of Mrs Austen:

 “my dearest affectionate Husband ill as he was never left me– his tenderness has been beyond description– After above 17 Weeks confinement, with his large Shoe, and unable to move but with two Sticks, has he never seem to have a thought but for me.”

 (Sept 11, 1799, Jane Leigh Perrot to Mountague Cholmeley, AFP, p 182)